 Cruise Day 1: Barcelona

 Check in for your Mediterranean cruise at the port of Barcelona.
-Royal Caribbean’s ships are equipped with all the amenities you want or need on vacation.
+Royal Caribbean’s ships have all the amenities you want or need on vacation.

 Settle into your cabin, unpack your suitcase, and head to the buffet restaurant for lunch.
 Or grab your favorite glass of bubble and relax on deck for the sail-away party!